DIVA-DIA/DIVA_Line_Segmentation_Evaluator/README.md

  -out,--outputPath <arg>         (Optional) Output path (relative to prediction input path) -csv                            (Optional) (Flag) Save the results to a CSV file
  ```

-**Note:** this also output a human-friendly visualization of the results next to the `page_to_evaluate.xml` and, to enable deeper analysis, it can be overlapped to the original image if provided with the parameter `-overlap`.
+**Note:** this also outputs a human-friendly visualization of the results next to the
+ `page_to_evaluate.xml` which can be overlapped to the original image if provided
+ with the parameter `-overlap` to enable deeper analysis.

 ## Visualization of the results